SteveBarnett/human-centred/_posts/2026-07-08-wcag-best-practice-and-severity.md

 - how many users the issue affects (for example by role: user, admin, super-admin)
 - the user journey (for example: the main user flow, or an occasional or side flow)
-- importance to business goals.
+- importance to business goals
+- effort to fix
+- lots of other things!